albertsun/bigdata-boardgame/rules/rules.md

 ##### Open Data

 A player may opt to release their PII as Open Data.
-That player will announce the contents of their card and place it face up on the table in front of them.
+That player announces the contents of their card and place it face up on the table in front of them.

 Releasing a PII card as Open Data is always worth 3 Ƀ coins.

 ##### Additional PII Cards

-At the end of each round, each player is given 2 additional randomized PII cards to add to their hand.
+At the end of each round, each player draws 2 additional PII cards to add to their hand.

 *Play additional rounds until all data sets have been sold*